rezalotfi01/community-app/README.md

 - Modular Clean Architecture and MVVM approach followed
 - It is heavily implemented by following standard clean architecture principle.
 - Unit testing written for most parts and overall, it has good coverage.
-- [S.O.L.I.D](https://en.wikipedia.org/wiki/SOLID) principle followed for more understandable, flexible and maintainable.
+- [S.O.L.I.D](https://en.wikipedia.org/wiki/SOLID) principle followed for more understandable, flexible and maintainable codes.

 You can download the installable APK File from this [LINK](/app/release/AppRelease.apk)